-The cache directory is where files are stored during background uploads and after upload for quick access should you need to open the file from the network drive (Workgroup and Desktop Edition users only).
+The cache directory is where files are stored during background uploads and after upload for quick access should you need to open the file from the network drive (Jungle Disk (Formerly Workgroup) and Desktop Edition users only).
 If your cache fills up during a large upload, you may notice that background uploads from the operating system to the cache slow significantly.
 This is normal and as space is freed in the cache from completed uploads the cache upload will return to normal speed.

 The default locations for cache for each platform are listed below.